A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Conclusion

 \section{Conclusion}

-In this paper, we introduced WiMAE, a transformer-based masked autoencoder specifically designed for wireless channel representation learning.
-By employing an asymmetric encoder-decoder architecture, high masking ratios, and moderate encoder depth, WiMAE strikes a balance between representational quality and computational efficiency.
-Our experiments showed that WiMAE consistently outperforms existing baselines across multiple downstream tasks, achieving particularly strong results under constrained data conditions.
-This efficiency is especially critical for practical wireless scenarios where labeled data is expensive or difficult to obtain.
+In this paper, we introduced ContraWiMAE, a transformer-based contrastive masked autoencoder, specifically designed for wireless channel representation learning.
+By employing an asymmetric encoder-decoder architecture with high masking ratios and moderate encoder depth, ContraWiMAE strikes a balance between representational quality and computational efficiency.
+The key innovation lies in our novel masked contrastive objective exploiting the inherent characteristics of wireless propagation by applying distinct random masks to noisy observations of identical channel realizations.
+This approach enables simultaneous extraction of both coherent structural patterns and discriminative characteristics.

-To further enhance the quality of learned representations, we proposed ContraWiMAE, which extended WiMAE by incorporating a contrastive learning objective in a unified multi-task framework.
-Warm-starting from pretrained WiMAE weights and using additive noise to generate positive pairs, ContraWiMAE captures both structural and discriminative features of wireless channels.
-This hybrid approach further improves the linear separability of the learned embeddings, leading to enhanced downstream performance, especially with simple classifiers.
-Importantly, ContraWiMAE preserves the strong reconstruction performance of its base model, demonstrating that the two learning objectives can effectively complement each other.

-Through extensive evaluation on realistic, previously unseen wireless scenarios, both WiMAE and ContraWiMAE exhibited strong transferability and robustness.
-WiMAE achieved optimal performance at a masking ratio of 0.6, with deeper decoders offering better representations without affecting inference latency.
-Larger embedding dimensions were found to be especially beneficial for complex tasks, and the data efficiency of both models enables high performance using as little as 1\% of the training data employed by other baselines.
-Unlike other models that require complex downstream architectures to achieve good performance, WiMAE and ContraWiMAE produce representations that remain effective even with lightweight classifiers.
+Our experiments demonstrated that ContraWiMAE consistently outperforms existing baselines across multiple downstream tasks, achieving particularly strong results under constrained data conditions, a capability that is especially critical for practical wireless scenarios where labeled data are expensive or difficult to obtain.
+Through extensive evaluation on realistic, unseen wireless scenarios, ContraWiMAE exhibited strong cross-frequency and cross-environment transferability, as well as noise robustness.
+We showed that, unlike other models that require complex downstream architectures to achieve good performance, ContraWiMAE produces representations that remain effective even with lightweight classifiers.
+We validated our findings across tasks requiring both discriminative understanding (LoS detection and beam selection) and reconstruction capability (channel estimation).
+Under challenging low-SNR conditions and distribution shifts, ContraWiMAE matches or surpasses supervised baselines, validating robustness of our wireless-inspired augmentation strategy.